davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** The DAX code snippet you provided calculates the total expected contract hours for employees on a weekly basis.
 Here’s a breakdown of what it does in simple business terms:

-1. **Data Source**: The calculation is based on a data table called `vw_missing_timesheet`, which likely contains information about employees, their contract hours, and the weeks they worked.
+1. **Data Source**: The calculation uses a data table called `vw_missing_timesheet`, which likely contains information about employees, their contract hours, and the weeks they worked.

 2. **Grouping Data**: The `SUMMARIZE` function is used to group the data by two key pieces of information:
-   - **Week**: This represents the week of the year.
+   - **Week**: This represents the specific week for which we are calculating contract hours.
    - **EmployeeID**: This identifies each employee.

 3. **Calculating Maximum Contract Hours**: For each unique combination of week and employee, the code calculates the maximum contract hours from the `ContractHours` column.
-This means that if an employee has multiple entries for the same week, it will only take the highest number of contract hours recorded for that week.
+This means that if an employee has multiple entries for the same week, it will take the highest number of contract hours recorded for that week.

-4. **Summing Up Contract Hours**: The outer `SUMX` function then takes the results from the `SUMMARIZE` step and sums up all the maximum contract hours calculated for each employee across all weeks.
+4. **Summing Up Contract Hours**: After summarizing the data and calculating the maximum contract hours for each employee in each week, the `SUMX` function then adds up all these maximum contract hours across all employees and weeks.

 ### What It Achieves:
-- The final result of this measure is the total expected contract hours for all employees, ensuring that if an employee has multiple records for a week, only the highest contract hours are counted.
-This helps in understanding the total expected workload for employees on a weekly basis, which can be useful for planning, resource allocation, and performance tracking.
+The overall result of this DAX measure is the total expected contract hours for all employees, aggregated by week.
+This helps in understanding how many hours are expected to be worked based on the highest recorded contract hours for each employee in each week, providing valuable insights for workforce planning and management.

 **`MissingHoursOut`**